An EMP, or electromagnetic pulse, is a burst of energy that can cause serious damage to electronic devices.

 To better understand how a Faraday cage helps protect our vulnerable gear from an EMP, we need to know exactly how an EMP can damage said gear.

 EMP stands for electromagnetic pulse.
 It is a sudden burst of electromagnetic radiation that can damage electronic equipment.
-EMPs can be caused by natural events, such as lightning, or by man-made events, such as nuclear explosions.
+EMPs can be caused by natural events, such as lightning, or by man-made events, such as nuclear blast.

 The effects of an EMP depend on its intensity, but they can range from disruptive to catastrophic.
 For example, a strong EMP could disable all electronic devices within its range.